Making Your Vision a Reality Using Focus Filters

 Industry and Niche

 This Focus Filter should be the simplest to establish.
-Knowing and identifying your Industry and Niche will make it easy for everyone in the organization to understand and explain what you do.
+Knowing and identifying your industry and niche will make it easy for everyone in the organization to understand and explain what you do.
 These are the products or services you provide — your “whats.”

-Unique Value Proposition (UVP)
+Compelling Value Proposition

-Your Unique Value Proposition is your value creation promise to your Ideal Customers — why your Ideal Customer chooses your product/service over those of all your competitors.
+Your Compelling Value Proposition is your value creation promise to your Ideal Customers — why your Ideal Customer chooses your product/service over those of all your competitors.
 Your promise usually lands in one of four categories:

 • Lowest cost